 Norbert M. Linke has joined the Department of Physics as an assistant professor.
 He has been a member of the department since 2015, first as a post-doc and then as a research scientist at the Joint Quantum Institute.
 Working in the group of Chris Monroe, he led a project that turned a physics experiment into a programmable quantum computer.
-This work helped establish trapped atomic ions as a leading contender in the quantum computing realm, and produced the first cross-platform comparison of two quantum computers in 2017 (dubbed a "face-off" by some).
+This work helped establish trapped atomic ions as a leading contender in the quantum computing realm, and produced the first cross-platform comparison of two quantum computers in 2017.

-Norbert Linke was born in Munich, Germany, graduated from the University of Ulm, Germany, and received his doctorate at the University of Oxford, UK, working on micro-fabricated ion-traps, high-fidelity quantum gates, and microwave-addressing of ions under David Lucas.
+Linke was born in Munich, Germany, and graduated from the University of Ulm, Germany.
+He received his doctorate at the University of Oxford, UK, working on micro-fabricated ion-traps, high-fidelity quantum gates, and microwave-addressing of ions under David Lucas.

 His new group at UMD continues to work on quantum applications with trapped ions, implementing more sophisticated algorithms, but also expanding to simulations of new and unusual quantum dynamics involving the ions' motional degrees of freedom.
 Additionally, his lab has launched a new project to realize long-distance quantum communication using trapped ions and near-telecom photons.